Boundedness in families with applications to arithmetic hyperbolicity: A criterion for persistence of arithmetic hyperbolicity

 It is well-known that the set of rational points on an abelian variety over a number field is potentially dense, and there are ``many'' different proofs of this fact.
 In the following remark, we explain how the mild boundedness of abelian varieties implies the potential density of rational points.

 \begin{remark}[Potential density of rational points on abelian varieties] Let $A$ be an abelian variety over $k$.
 It is well-known that there is a finitely generated subfield $K\subset k$ and a model $\mathcal{A}$ for $A$ over $K$ such that the subset $\mathcal{A}(K)$ of $A(k)$ is dense in $A$.
-Indeed, this is due to Hassett--Tschinkel \cite{HassettTschinkel} (see also \cite[Corollary~3.10]{JAut}).
+Indeed, this is due to Frey--Jarden \cite{FreyJarden}.
 In this remark, we explain how to reprove this result.
-Firstly, using standard arguments (see for instance \cite[\S 3.1]{JAut}), we may and do assume that $A$ is simple.
+Firstly, using standard arguments, just as in the proof of Proposition \ref{prop:semiabelian-r+g-points0}, we may and do assume that $A$ is simple.
 Let $ L$ be an uncountable algebraically closed field containing $k$.
 Then, as the torsion in $A(L)$ is countable and $L$ is an uncountable algebraically closed field, we see that $A(L)$ contains a point $P$ of infinite order.
 Choose a finitely generated subfield $K_1\subset L$ and a model $\mathcal{A}$ for $A_L$ over $K_1$ such that $P$ lies in the subset $ \mathcal{A}(K_1)$ of $A(L)$.
 Then $\mathcal{A}(K_1)$ is infinite, so that in particular $A_L$ is not arithmetically hyperbolic over $L$.
 Since $A_K$ is mildly bounded over $K$ for any subfield $k\subset K\subset L$ by Corollary \ref{cor:qf_semi_is_mb} and $A_L$ is not arithmetically hyperbolic over $L$, it follows that $A$ is not arithmetically hyperbolic over $k$.
 In particular, there is a finitely generated field $K\subset k$ and a model $\mathcal{A}$ for $A$ over $K$ such that $\mathcal{A}(K)$ is infinite.
 In particular, $\mathcal{A}(K)$ is dense, as $A$ is simple. \end{remark}

-Another application of the mildly boundedness of abelian varieties is given in the following remark in which we briefly discuss Hassett-Tschinkel's arithmetic puncture problem \cite[Problem~5.3]{HT1}.
-This conjecture is also a consequence of conjectures of Campana \cite{Campana2, Campana1}.
+Another application of the mild boundedness of abelian varieties is given in the following remark in which we briefly discuss Hassett-Tschinkel's arithmetic puncture problem \cite[Problem~5.3]{HT1}.
+This conjecture is also a consequence of conjectures of Campana \cite{Campana2}.